Ep. 10: TekkonKinkreet Black & White

 1:08:30: Yoshiharu Tsuge is a pioneering ‘underground’ manga creator originally published in Garo magazine in Japan.
 Best known for his manga Screw Style published in The Comics Journal more than a decade ago, his work is now finally appearing in print in North America.
 Drawn & Quarterly has released his works The Swamp and Red Flowers, and the New York Review of Comics has released The Man Without Talent.

 It should be noted that Yoshiharu Tsuge’s younger brother, Tadao Tsuge, started to be published in English a few years back, in 2015!
-His works include Trash Market from Drawn & Quarterly, and Slum Wolf from Breakdown Press.
+His works include Trash Market from Drawn & Quarterly, and Slum Wolf from New York Review Books.

 1:13:30: Turns out that image printed on the inside of the dust jacket of Tekkon Kinkreet isn’t included in the digital edition!
 Here it is for those of you at home:

 1:14:00: Reproduction pages are super cool!
 Deb references a very high-end reproduction by Keiko Takemiya produced in partnership with the Kyoto International Manga Museum.
 These aren’t for sale, but are for loan to galleries, and they’re nearly indistinguishable from the originals in many cases, it’s pretty great.
 Check out this digital book that explains the process produced by the Kyoto Manga Museum, called Genga Dash! https://issuu.com/curiousroad/docs/gengadash2b

 There are also more affordable reproductions of famous scenes and pages.
 If you’re ever near a Shonen Jump theme shop in Tokyo, there are usually 6-10 reproductions available of various Jump series, contemporary and classic.
 Here’s a listing of some of the goods from that shop, including some One Piece reproductions: http://www.shonenjump.com/j/jumpshop/202012item/